sachinprasanna7/Petri-Net-Based-Verification-of-Adaptive-Traffic-Light-Control-with-AIMD-Algorithm/README.md

 ### 1. Clone the Repository

-Clone the repository to your local machine by using the following command on Command Prompt:
+Clone the repository to your local machine by using the following command on Command Prompt/ Windows Powershell:

 ```bash
 git clone https://github.com/sachinprasanna7/Petri-Net-Based-Verification-of-Adaptive-Traffic-Light-Control-with-AIMD-Algorithm.git